 More about What I Do

 I came to Silicon Valley in 1992 and I’ve worked at SGI, SUN, Oracle, NTT, Brio, Acxiom, Cisco, and over 25 startups.
-I’ve built more than 250 websites.
+I’ve built more than 350 websites.
 I co-founded three Silicon Valley startups (two with successful exits).
-I live in Palo Alto.

 At Dialpad, I was employee #12, where I was the head of marketing and webmaster.
 It was the first VOIP service (before Skype).
 We grew from zero to 16 million users in one year, which was the fastest-growing company in history at the time.
 We were in the list of the world’s 50 largest websites.

 National Chair of the NWU Tech Writers Trade Division from 1994 to 2004.
 I worked with technical writers, journalists, techpub managers, recruiters, and so on.
 I wrote part of the overtime law in California.

 In 2005, three of us co-founded a startup, raised $500,000, and grew it to +175 staff employees.

 In 2008, I co-founded The CCG Group with Stephanie Cota.

 From 2005 to 2018, I managed MIT's $1,000,000 Google Foundation Grant for the OpenCourseWare Project.
 Traffic from 52 visits per day to 17,500 visits per day and dropped from $0.70 cost-per-click to $0.07 to bring 4.1 million people by using 50,000 keywords in 14 languages.
 MIT placed me on their thank-you page between Google and the United Nations.